evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-07/readme.md

 Service in Kubernetes is an abstract way to expose an application running on a set of Pods as a network service.
 Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.
-Kubernetes Pods are created and destroyed to match the state of your cluster.
-Each Pod gets its own IP address, however in a Deployment, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later.

-This leads to a problem: if some set of Pods (`app-a`) provides functionality to other Pods (`app-b`) inside your cluster, how do the `app-a` find out and keep track of which IP address to connect to, so that the `app-a` can use the `app-b` part of the workload?

-The name of a Service object must be a valid DNS label name.

-ServiceTypes

-ClusterIP - Exposes the Service on a cluster-internal IP.
-Choosing this value makes the Service only reachable from within the cluster.
-This is the default ServiceType.

 ## Goals